18F/Modular-Contracting-And-Agile-Development/_projects/oh-procurement.md

 ## Read More

-Read more about how 18F worked with the State of Ohio [in Government technology Magazine](http://www.govtech.com/data/Ohio-Takes-Page-from-18F-to-Launch-Inclusive-Procurement-Attract-New-Bidders.html).
+Read more about how 18F worked with the State of Ohio [in Government Technology Magazine](http://www.govtech.com/data/Ohio-Takes-Page-from-18F-to-Launch-Inclusive-Procurement-Attract-New-Bidders.html).